-While some companies may have temporarily scaled back their hiring while they take stock of their market position, many of the fields mentioned above are relatively stable—and have already resumed hiring in order to continue growing.
-In the early days of the pandemic, I predicted that, as companies adapted, we would see a heightened demand for UX and UI designers, web developers, and data analysts—all those skilled professionals who can support companies in rolling out new software across a range of sectors.
+While some companies may have initially scaled back their hiring while they take stock of their market position, many of the fields mentioned above are relatively stable—and have already resumed hiring in order to continue growing.
+In the early days of the pandemic, I predicted that as companies adapted, we would see a heightened demand for UX and UI designers, web developers, and data analysts—all those skilled professionals who can support companies in rolling out new software across a range of sectors.
 As the months have gone on, this has largely proven to be the case.

 Certain industries have weathered the storm better than others, and some companies are even thriving in the current climate.
 Let’s look more closely at some of the sectors that continue to offer an abundance of opportunities:

 Healthcare and health services